Kansas Department of Administration, Division of Facilities Management

 How was the procedure for pre-qualification set up?

 In 2001 a taskforce was set up to address what was determined to be deficiencies in construction for State of Kansas building construction projects.
-The taskforce consisted of representatives from the AGC, AIA, Kansas Consulting Engineers, Kansas Builders Association, the State Building Advisory Commission, a general contractor, a subcontractor, various state agencies and the Division of Facilities Management.
+The taskforce consisted of representatives from the AGC, AIA, Kansas Consulting Engineers, Kansas Builders Association, the State Building Advisory Commission, a general contractor, a subcontractor, various state agencies and the Office of Facilities & Property Management.